krocodilo/simple-ethereum-explorer/README.md

 ---

-## -> My Solution
+## My Solution
+#### \> Description
+Java Spring Boot application, that serves web content (on port 8080, by default), and runs a REST service to provide historical ETH balance, at the user's request.

+The only feature it does not implement is the listing of token balances (and token historical balance).

-#### Technologies Used
+#### \> Technologies Used
+- Backend
   - IntelliJ IDEA as the IDE
-- Java, using the Spring Boot framework for the creation and management of webservices.
+  - Java - using the Spring Boot framework for the creation and management of webservices.
     - Web3j library.

+- Frontend (besides HTML and CSS)
+  - Bootstrap - for quick and easy to use themes.
+  - Javascript - for fetching information from a REST API created using Spring Boot.
-- Thymeleaf, for rendering of variables and programming logic in the web service's Views (I used Spring MVC (Model-View-Controller)).
+  - Thymeleaf - works in Spring for rendering of variables and programming logic in the web service's Views when passed through the Controllers.

-- Javascript, for fetching information from a REST API created using Spring Boot.
+- Data Providers

-- Infura API, to get the historical balance of an address at a specific timestamp/block
+  - Infura API - to get the historical balance of an address at a specific timestamp/block.
-- Etherscan API

-#### Mechanics / Logic
+  - Etherscan API - to get block number closest to a certain timestamp, and to get the transactions list.

-#### Improvements Needed
+#### \> Further Improvements
-- Have a cache for the most recent requests
+- Have a cache for the most recent requests.
+  - Ideally, find a way to identify requests for different sessions, attributing a new `Explorer()` object to each new session.
 - Split API requests into different threads, to avoid waiting so long for large transaction lists.
-- Pagination
+- Pagination in the UI, when showing the list of transactions (I left some unused code for that in the Explorer class).
+- Sometimes, Etherscan API is unable to find closest block to certain timestamps.

+- To get historical token balances:
+  - Alchemy API is able to serve that information, as well as, provide the list of transactions to/by an address AND distinguish between the type of transfer (basic, ERC-20, etc...)
+AND provide current and historical ETH balance.
+I only discovered this API after developing this program.
+  - If not willing to use an API:
+    - ERC-20 standard defines some basic necessary methods.
+Most importantly, `transfer()` and `transferFrom()`.
+The call for these methods is saved in binary in the **input** field of transactions, and follows the format: `'transfer(' + 'toAddress' + 'value'`.
+The first part appears as `0xa9059cbb` at the start of the **input** field (which is the same string as in the **methodId** field, provided by the Etherscan API).
+This could be used to identify and read token transactions directly from the blockchain.

-#### Instructions
+#### \> Instructions
 - `java -version` make sure you use the binaries of Java 17 or more recent
 - `java -jar <filename>`
 - Access to `localhost:8080` on your browser
-- Ctrl+C - to exit
+- Ctrl+C, to exit the program